 When Steve told Diana that there was not much he and she could do about the big mess caused by the war and that they could get back to the men who could, Diana responded: “I’m THE man who can.”
 Diana doesn’t believe in prescribed roles for women and challenges old fashioned beliefs about women by barging into places where women are not allowed and by refusing to stay put.
 It parallels to my personal experience as a deaf person trying to dispel myths preconceived by hearing people about deaf people and proving that we can do anything we put our minds to.
 There are so many successful deaf people who are great professionals – including but not limited to: teachers, drivers, actors, carpenters, managers, doctors, lawyers and so on – who can do a job even better than some hearing people!
 I would say that deaf people are the hearing people who can!

-The scene where Steve Trevor introduced Etta Candy to Diana who got puzzled by the word “secretary” and said that where she was from it was called slavery, Etta’s response about how she really liked her made me think about how deaf people are oppressed by many hearing people – sadly even by many women who often dismiss their deaf female peers.
+The scene where Steve Trevor introduced Etta Candy to Diana who got puzzled by the word “secretary” and said that where she was from it was called slavery, Etta’s response about how she really liked her made me think about how deaf people are oppressed by many hearing people (both men and women).
 For so long, many hearing people have often had made wrong assumptions and decisions for deaf people.

 I had that same feeling when seeing Diana being told by attendees of the male only meetings to leave and also when male attendees didn’t believe that a woman could speak many languages and Steve had to tell them to let Diana translate for them.
 Deaf people often are excluded from education, employment, entertainment and experience discrimination by educators, employers, event organizers, media producers.
 Many hearing people assume that deaf people cannot speak or even read and write in a local language – to say nothing about being fluent in other languages.